 If you are living with a failing or missing tooth, you understand the toll it takes on your confidence and your daily life.
 Eating and chewing properly becomes a challenge and might even be painful.
 Smiling or talking with other people may feel embarrassing because of how your teeth look, which can diminish your confidence and self-esteem.

-The good news is that dental implants in San Ramon offer a solution that restores your smile, while also protecting your oral health.
+The good news is that dental implants in San Ramon, CA offer a solution that restores your smile, while also protecting your oral health.
 Plus, our very own Dr. Rashpal Deol can conveniently perform every step of the dental implant treatment right here in our office.
 Contact Oak Ridge Dental today to learn more about dental implants – the modern solution for missing teeth!

 Dental implants are capable of restoring a single missing tooth or multiple teeth that have been lost.
 Here are the different types of dental implants: